-Conduct research using the internet and locate the Early Childhood Association (ECA) Code of Ethics.
-Identify three [3] statements from the ECA Code of Ethics that relate to families and briefly describe how you would ensure you abide by these when working with families in a service.
-[Approximate word count: 50-60 words]
+Click on the link to access the Early Childhood Association (ECA) Code of Ethics information.

+- Identify three (3) statements from the ECA Code of Ethics that relate to families - Briefly describe how you would ensure you abide by these when working with families in a service.

-Assessor Instructions: Students will locate the ECA Code of Ethics and identify any three [3] statements from The Code of Ethics (out of a possible 10 points related to families).
+Assessor Instructions: Students will locate the ECA Code of Ethics and identify any three (3) statements from The Code of Ethics (out of a possible 10 points related to families).
 Students must also explain how this could be put into practice when working with families.